m-abdelgawad/data-engineer-nanodegree/README.md

 ## Overview

-Currently, I am studying the Data Engineering Nanodegree by Udaicty.
+Currently, I am studying the Data Engineering Nanodegree by Udacity.
 So, I thought it would be a good idea to upload each exercise that I finish in this repo to stay motivated.

 I will update this README with full topics and exercises that I've practiced; once I finish studying the Nanodegree program.